A cancer diagnosis brings with it many words about the condition and related aspects that you may not be familiar with. Find out what they mean here.

 Anti-emetic – a drug that prevents or reduces nausea and vomiting.

-Anus – the entrance to your rectum (bottom).
+Anus – the outside opening of your rectum (bottom).

 Ascites [said 'a-sight-ease'] – fluid collecting in your abdomen and pelvis.